Clinet/clinet/README.md

 events.

-Currently, `Clinet` will listen for its name and a question mark (?) at the end of a message to detect when it is being queried a question.
-It will then query Wolfram|Alpha with the question and then send a message with the response to the text channel it was queried in.
+Currently, `Clinet` will listen for its name and a question mark (?) at the end of a message to detect when it is being queried with a question.
+It will then query DuckDuckGo with the question and then send a message with the response to the text channel it was queried in.
+Though, if DuckDuckGo fails, it will next attempt to use Wolfram|Alpha.
+If both fail, Clinet tells the user that there was an error.

 **Note: Clinet is not yet ready for use in public servers.
 You have been warned.**